biomejs/biome/website/src/content/docs/linter/rules/no-excessive-complexity.md

 This rule is part of the [nursery](/linter/rules/#nursery) group.
 :::

-Disallow functions that exceed a given complexity score.
+Disallow functions that exceed a given Cognitive Complexity score.

 The more complexity a function contains, the harder it is to understand later on.